 During the Revolutionary War, the newly formed navy had limited success, however, it was poorly funded, and after the War was over, the Continental Navy had no actual ships.
 This left the new nation's merchant ships vulnerable to attack, especially by the Barbary Pirates.

 Economic damage to the country was such that Congress passed the Naval Act of 1794, which established a permanent, standing navy as of March 24th of that year.
-Much of the pressure put on Congress to take this action was brought by John Adams, the country's 2nd President.
-For this reason, Adams is often referred to as the "father of the American Navy."
+Much of the pressure put on Congress to take this action was brought by John Adams, the country's 2nd President, whose efforts earned him the nickname, "father of the American Navy."

 The new service developed quickly and began to have more and more success, which was highlighted in the War of 1812.
 By the time of the Civil War, its strength gave the Union forces a major advantage over the Confederacy.